Nasrulla10/AIML-Lab02/Readme.md

 <img src="/resources/lab04.png" alt="Alt text" style="width: 30%;"/>

-9. Run the summarization example in a codeblock
+9. Run the summarization example in a codeblock, here the Hugging Face open model will be downloaded to Google Colab and then it will be exectuted.
+Because of this it will take some time to run the model for the first time.

 from transformers import pipeline